Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 Subversion Email Notification
 ``````````````````````````````

-In addition to tracking the changes in the |SYSPRODUCTNAME| database,
+In addition to tracking the changes in the Tuleap database,
-|SYSPRODUCTNAME| can also send a nicely formatted email message to
+Tuleap can also send a nicely formatted email message to
 individual email addresses or mailing lists each time there is a change
 in the source code.
 The email message contains the log message, the
 author of the change, the list of impacted files and pointers to the